ANT (network): Technical information

 ANT can be configured to spend long periods in a low-power sleep mode (drawing current on the order of microamperes), wake up briefly to communicate (when current rises to a peak of 22 milliamperes (at −5 dB) during reception and 13.5 milliamperes (at −5 dB) during transmission) and return to sleep mode.
 Average current draw for low message rates is less than 60 microamperes on the nRF24AP1 chip.
 The newer nRF24AP2 has improved on these figures.

 ANT is considered a network/transport layer protocol.
 The underlying link layer protocol is Shockburst, which is used in many other Nordic Semiconductor "NRF" chips such as those used with Arduino.
-ANT uses Shockburst at 1 Mbps with GFSK modulation, translating to a 1 MHz bandwidth, resulting in 126 available radio channels over the ISM band.
+ANT uses Shockburst at 1 Mbit/s with GFSK modulation, translating to a 1 MHz bandwidth, resulting in 126 available radio channels over the ISM band.

 ANT channels are separate from the underlying Shockburst RF channels.
 They are identified simply by a channel number built into the packet, and on the nRF24AP2 78 channels can be used.
 Each ANT channel consists of one or more transmitting nodes and one or more receiving nodes, depending on the network topology.
 Any node can transmit or receive, so the channels are bi-directional.
 Newer versions of ANT can back one ANT channel with several RF channels through frequency agility.

 The underlying RF channel is only half-duplex, meaning only one node can transmit at a time.
 The underlying radio chip can also only choose to transmit or receive at any given moment.
 As a result, the ANF channel is controlled by a Time Division Multiple Access scheme.
 A "master" node controls the timing, while the "slave" nodes use the master node's transmission to determine when they can transmit.

 ANT accommodates three types of messaging: broadcast, acknowledged, and burst.